The 10 Best TV Shows of 2022 (So Far)

 pachinko

-A dazzling Apple k-drama, Pachinko follows a Korean family, more precisely a character, for almost a hundred years, from the Japanese occupation of the territory of Korea, in the 1910s, until the end of the 20th century.
+A dazzling Apple k-drama, Pachinko follows a Korean family, more precisely a character, for almost a hundred years, from the Japanese occupation of Korea, in the 1910s, until the end of the 20th century.

 Whether in the archaic world of the distant past or in the portrait of the always rich 1980s, Pachinko shines when portraying these very different environments.
-The direction and script are impeccable, as well as an exquisite performance by the cast, highlighting Youn Yuh-jung, legendary Oscar-winning actress.
+The direction and script are impeccable, as is an exquisite performance by the cast, highlighting Youn Yuh-jung, legendary Oscar-winning actress.

 Pachinko is available on Apple TV+.